Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

-	- Leaders on yours and the client’s side will have the highest interest in the project.
+- Leaders on your and the client’s side will have the highest interest in the project.
 Give them a score of ‘5’.

 - People who control resources - top executives, department directors - might not have interest in the project, but can influence its direction.
 Give them an influence score of ‘5’.

-- Your immediate liaisons on the client’s side will have strong influence/interest in the project.
+- Your immediate liaisons on the client’s side will have a strong influence/interest in the project.

-- Similarly, your project team leader will have strong influence and interest in the project.
+- Similarly, your project team leader will have a strong influence and interest in the project.

 Consult your team for scoring each stakeholder.
 You don’t have to get this 100% right.
 You’ll use this only as a guideline for communication.